Why Culture Matters When Selecting a Creative Agency

 - Why do they exist?

 The philosophy of a creative team really comes down to point of view and process.
 How does a team work together to get the job done?
 Do you want to work one on one with each team member through the process or do you prefer a collaborative approach?
 Recently, many teams have been taking different approaches to their process – from parallel to iterative to agile design methodologies.
-Chances are, if a client isn’t comfortable with the agency’s process philosophy – the project will be difficult to navigate sucessfully.
+Chances are if a client isn’t comfortable with the agency’s process philosophy – the project will be difficult to navigate successfully.

 Choosing an agency based on their specialization may seem like a no brainer, but it’s usually not (quite) that simple.
 For example, if a sports equipment company is launching a new sub-brand, they might look to the most visible agency that works with other athletic brands in the market.
-Upon kick off, the brand may realize that the agency is too rigid in it’s process and doesn’t offer enough collaborative opportunities.
-It’s also important to ensure that the team understands the brand fully and can connect with the target audience – if they are a group that is majority too young, too conservative, or too progressive – the tone and voice may not get to where the brand can connect with it’s audience.
+Upon kick-off, the brand may realize that the agency is too rigid in its process and doesn’t offer enough collaborative opportunities.
+It’s also important to ensure that the team understands the brand fully and can connect with the target audience – if they are a group that is majority too young, too conservative, or too progressive – the tone and voice may not get to where the brand can connect with its audience.

-However a brand goes about selecting a team, not only is it important to scour their website, but schedule a discovery session either in person or via phone and/or video conference to ask questions and get a feel for the people behind the digital persona.1
+However, a brand goes about selecting a team, not only is it important to scour their website but schedule a discovery session either in person or via phone and/or video conference to ask questions and get a feel for the people behind the digital persona.1